kentcdodds/binode/README.md

 binode --inspect-brk -- sndwch --topping ham --topping cheese
 ```

 That's it.
-The implimentation is pretty simple as well.
+The implementation is pretty simple as well.

 Here's everything you need to know: